 - There are no limits on the number of people granted fee assistance each year.
 This means if you qualify and are approved, you will receive the benefits.

 - Fee Assistance Program benefits are available until the next calendar year on Dec.
 31st regardless of when you apply and receive the award during the current application year and you may receive the award up to five times in a lifetime.
 When re-applying, you must still meet all qualifying criteria to receive the award again.
 Note, the MCAT Official Prep Products are awarded only once in a lifetime.

 - You do not need to wait two full calendar years to re-apply.
 If you need to re-apply, you may do so anytime during the second year of your award benefits.
 You will not need to submit a new application if re-applying within two consecutive years.

 - Pay close attention to the tax year of the required financial documents.
-For example, the 2020 application requires 2019 tax documents.
-There are no exceptions to this requirement.

 - To fulfill the above requirement, use the appropriate documents such as a financial award letter from your school, and do not use tax forms (such as the 1098-T).
 This will delay the application process.